 - Complete Streets.
 We all need safe, convenient ways to get around our communities – whether that’s getting to work, getting your families to school, or enjoying recreational activities.
 Complete streets policies harmonize safety with the needs of all forms of transportation from walking, to biking, driving or taking the bus.
 These policies expand economic growth, improve individuals’ health, and can save lives.

-- Alcohol Sales Control.
+- Safer Alcohol Sales.
 We all want our neighborhoods to be safe places to live, work, and raise families.
 Neighborhoods with high concentrations of alcohol outlets are linked to more drinking and higher rates of violence and driving under the influence.
 Policies that address a high density of alcohol outlets can reduce crime, increase safety, and reduce spending on health care and criminal justice costs.

 - Tobacco 21.
 Preventing tobacco use has already had a dramatic effect on our country, yet smoking tobacco remains the single most preventable cause of death and disease.
 Policies that raise the minimum legal age to 21 for the sale of tobacco products greatly reduces the risk for addiction and disease among young people.

-- Clean Indoor Air.
+- Smoke-Free Indoor Air.
 These policies protect non-smokers from the harmful effects of tobacco – which is the nation’s leading preventable cause of death – and they simultaneously reduce smokers’ consumption of tobacco.